Contact Us

 How competitive is the application process?

-We typically have 2 or 3 times more applicants than we have spots available, for each show.
+We typically have 2 or 3 times more applicants than we have spaces available, for each show.
 Some categories are more competitive than others; for instance, jewelry and ceramics are always extremely competitive, while yearly trends sometimes result in more applications in other categories, such as letterpress, art prints, kids, and so forth.

 As always, we encourage you to carefully select the photos you submit, to show off your finest work at its best.
 In the description field, be sure to highlight what distinguishes you and your wares from the competition.